Andreea-Belu/Hangman/README.md

 # Hangman
 Hangman game for the WBS Coding School "Data Science" bootcamp.
-Created by Henrik Bonsmann and Yeeun Bae, September 2022.
+Created in April 2023.